sassoftware/restaf/doc.md

         let info = rafObject.statusInfo() ;
         console.log( info );

+### Less used Methods

+####raw
+Returns the raw response from the server

+####config
+The http payload sent to the server (useful for debugging)

 Running CAS actions
 -------------------

 In restAF you will access cas actions in the following manner.

 *   Add casManagement to restAF using store.addServices.
 *   Look thru the list of servers returned by casManagement and pick the one you want.
 More often than not there is probably only one cas server.
-*   Create a session in that server. restAF will add a rel named 'execute' to the session returned from this step.
+*   Create a session on that server. restAF will add a rel named 'execute' to the session's links returned from this step.
 *   Make all cas action calls thru this rel
 *   restAF collects all the returned tables under a "tables" object to make handling of returned tables a bit easier